GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 💡 **Do all extensions have a popup?**
 {% endDetailsSummary %}

-Many extension use a popup to customize the user experience, however this is _not_ required.
+Many extensions use a popup to customize the user experience, however this is _not_ required.
 For example, the [reading time][tut-reading-time] and [focus mode][tut-focus-mode] extension tutorials do not include a popup.